 |B||3.0||very good, high pass|

 |C||2.0||satisfactory, acceptable, adequate|

 |AU||audit (noncredit enrollment)|

-An incomplete grade (I) is a temporary grade given for reasons beyond the control of the undergraduate student and should not be given as a substitute for a failing grade.
+An incomplete grade is a temporary grade given for reasons beyond the control of the undergraduate student and should not be given as a substitute for a failing grade.
 Students receiving an incomplete grade must not re-register for the class.
 Only the instructor who assigned an incomplete can remove it.

-To assign an incomplete grade, choose the letter grade “I” on the final grade worksheet and submit.
-Report the incomplete using the “Report of Incomplete Work” form located on the faculty menu in GoWMU.
+To assign an incomplete grade choose the letter grade I on the final grade worksheet and submit.
+Report the incomplete using the Report of Incomplete Work form located on the faculty menu in GoWMU.
 This form documents the work that the student is to complete.
 A copy will go to the instructor, the student and the Registrar’s Office.

 Extensions beyond the one year deadline are granted in a situation where the instructor is convinced that the student should be given more time to complete the work.
 The instructor should email the Registrar’s office with an extension request.
 Instructors receive notification from the Registrar’s Office about six weeks before all incompletes they have granted expire.

-Faculty who determine, outside of the student course grade appeal process, that an error was made in the assignment of a grade must submit a grade change within one calendar year of the original grade assignment and must provide a rationale for the change.
+Faculty who determine—outside of the student course grade appeal process—that an error was made in the assignment of a grade must submit a grade change within one calendar year of the original grade assignment and must provide a rationale for the change.